 https://embed.notionlytics.com/wt/ZXlKd1lXZGxTV1FpT2lJMlpqaGpNV1kxTTJSbU9EVTBZV1poWWpWa016ZG1OV1kyWXpGbVpEVm1OQ0lzSW5kdmNtdHpjR0ZqWlZSeVlXTnJaWEpKWkNJNklqWmhWR05GVDIxRk4xVlhkVmR6YlRJM2N6VnpJbjA9

 There are two main networks delivering broadband infrastructure in the UK – Openreach (the BT network) and Virgin Media.
-There is also a range of Fibre to the Premises (FTTP) providers who lay their own cables for high-speed broadband.
-Hyperoptic and Community Fibre are two examples, although these providers currently have limited regional availability and may not always appear on price comparison sites.
+There is also a range of Fibre to the Premises (FTTP) providers who lay their own cables for high-speed broadband: Hyperoptic and Community Fibre are two examples.
+These providers currently have limited regional availability and may not always appear on price comparison sites.

 You can easily switch between providers on the Openreach network (BT, Sky, TalkTalk, Plusnet, and Vodafone) but switching between Openreach and Virgin Media, or another FTTP provider, usually requires a visit from an engineer.